LIANAS TRELLIS

 Three-dimensional structures can form chaotically through ropes or rods intersecting in space.
 Polyhedron structures are used when systematically filling space.
 The most well-known of these are the five platonic elements: tetrahedron, hexahedron, octahedron, dodecahedron and icosahedron.

-Only the first three elements can be stacked seamlessly in space and fulfil another criterion for fully filled spaces.
+Only the last three elements can be stacked seamlessly in space and fulfil another criterion for fully filled spaces.
 The choice of material is not limited.
 Both rigid materials like wood, steel or plastics and flexible materials like rope, chains or straps can be used for this purpose.